 Online Program Partnership Practices: Exemplary models of multi-campus or global partnerships and/or intra-campus collaborations for the delivery of online courses or programs.

-All effective practice submissions will be made available to the Open SUNY Community for review and consideration.
-The Open SUNY Community will have the opportunity to vote, and the effective practices that earn the most votes will be recognized.
-The Effective Practice Awards are conferred annually at the Open SUNY Summit.
+All effective practice submissions will be made available to the SUNY Online Learning Community for review and consideration.
+The SUNY Community will have the opportunity to vote, and the effective practices that earn the most votes will be recognized.
+The Effective Practices Awards are conferred annually at the SUNY Online Summit.

 Timeline for 2020 Submissions (Round 6)